PlayStation forms a preservation team to "ensure our industry's history isn't forgotten"

 Yesterday (April 25), Garrett Fredley – a senior build engineer at PlayStation – posted on LinkedIn that today was “my first day as a senior build engineer for PlayStation, working as one of their initial hires for the newly created preservation team!”

-While the post has since been deleted (a screenshot is visible here), Fredley shared the following:
+While the post has since been deleted (though Fredley also announced the news on Twitter), it originally shared the following:

 “Game preservation was my first career passion.
 It was my first foray into the world of software engineering / dev ops, and into a world that so many are unaware of.
 I was just a novice back then, contributing any way I could regardless of my inexperience.
 Now, I’m back to it, no longer the novice I once was.